March 11, 2019

-Last month, Atlantic writer Derek Thompson introduced a new term into the professional lexicon: “Workism.”
+In February 2019, Atlantic writer Derek Thompson introduced a new term into the professional lexicon: “Workism.”

 Workism, he says, is “the belief that work is not only necessary to economic production, but also the centerpiece of one’s identity and life purpose.”
 It manifests in the way we think about our jobs––not just as what we do, but as who we are.

 This idea — that work has become its own religion, and that our cultural obsession with it has led to increased burnout and disengagement — has been around at least a decade.
 And for Thompson, it’s an alarming trend.